-This course can be counted in partial fulfillment toward the 120-credit graduation requirement.
+This course can be counted in partial fulfillment of the 130 total credits required for graduation.

-Course Title: Hospital Work Internship Course Number: 9L1HI

-Grade(s): 12 Credits: 15

-Prerequisites: None Length: Full Year
+Course Title: Hospital Work Internship Course Number: 9L1HI Grade(s): 12 Credits: 15 Prerequisites: Completion of orientation and Length: Full Year medical clearance by August 14

 Work Internship is an internship designed for students who want to job sample in a medical center (Clara Maass Medical Center) environment.
 This course requires students to perform various tasks in several departments at the medical center under the direct supervision of a medical center mentor.
-The purpose of this course is to provide students with realistic, unpaid, job sampling experiences to enable them to make realistic post-secondary career decisions
+The purpose of this course is to provide students with realistic, unpaid, job sampling experiences to enable them to make realistic post-secondary career decisions.

 Students will develop skills through interacting with numerous medical center employees and patients (where applicable).
-Students must participate in an employee orientation program sponsored by the Human Resources Department and be medically cleared by the patient care department prior to joining the course.
+Students must participate in an employee orientation program sponsored by the Human Resources Department and be medically cleared by the patient care department.
 The orientation reviews safety rules and regulations and patient confidentiality issues are discussed at length.
 Students must wear a regulation golf shirt with the Clara Maass/St. Barnabas logo and dark or tan khaki slacks.
 Students will adhere to all medical center policies.
 Students are required to wear a medical center student volunteer identification badge.